 Also, according to him, if the condition for receiving cashback is the purchase of domestically produced goods, then the question arises of which product can be considered Ukrainian.

 “If we take bread, we can say that it is almost entirely produced in Ukraine.
-What if a Ukrainian company made a suit from imported fabric?
+What if a Ukrainian enterprise made a suit from imported fabric?
 Or did you deliver some product and pack it?
 Are these products Ukrainian or not?
 Therefore, it is impossible to draw a clear dividing line between domestic and imported goods,” the expert is confident.

 In addition, Vladimir Dubrovsky debunked the myth that cashback will definitely increase the demand for Ukrainian products and, as a result, domestic production.